LAURENS ELECTRIC COOPERATIVE INC

 SECTION 4.03.
 ELECTION.

-At each annual meeting of the members, trustees shall be elected by secret written ballot by the members and, except as provided in the first provision of Section 4.02 of these Bylaws, from among those members who are natural persons: PROVIDED, that, when the number of nominees does not exceed the number of trustees to be elected from a particular Trustee District, and if there is no objection, secret written balloting may be dispensed with in respect of that particular election and voting may be conducted in any other proper manner, Trustees shall be elected by a plurality of the votes cast unless the members in advance of any balloting resolve that a majority of the votes cast shall be required to elect, and this Bylaw provision shall be drawn to the attention of the members and explained to them prior to any balloting.
+At each annual meeting of the members, trustees shall be elected by secret written ballot by the members and, except as provided in the first provision of Section 4.02 of these Bylaws, from among those members who are natural persons: PROVIDED, that, when there is a single qualified nominee for a Board seat, such nomination shall be automatically elected without the need for a vote.
+Trustees shall be elected by a plurality of the votes cast unless the members in advance of any balloting resolve that a majority of the votes cast shall be required to elect, and this Bylaw provision shall be drawn to the attention of the members and explained to them prior to any balloting.
 Drawing by lot shall resolve, where necessary, any tie votes.